Vera-Emelianenko/BI_project_Borgs/README.md

 Genome sequences of Borgs and their annotated proteins were downloaded from https://ggkbase.berkeley.edu/BMp/organisms after registering on the databse website.

+### Nucleotide blast of Borg contigs

 ### Analysing core genes

 Orthologous genes were identified in all complete and near-complete Borgs with proteinortho 6.0.33, with the default parameters.
 The resulting table (`data/borgs.proteinortho.tsv`) was then filtered to contain only orthogroups present in 12 or more genomes, and these proteins were extracted from the fasta files using custom python scripts.
 Each orthogroup was aligned with MUSCLE v3.8.1551 with the default parameters (`data/alignments/group_0-75.afa.zip`).
 Only the alignments with > 60% identity were analysed.

 ### Functional analysis of cluster proteins

 Cluster proteins were extracted with custom python scripts using the ncbi id and coordinates in identified clusters, and the obtained fasta file was annotated using the web-version of eggNOG-mapper (http://eggnog-mapper.embl.de/) (`data/cluster_proteins.emapper.annotations.tsv`).
+The same annotation was performed for the archeal metagenome proteins (`archaea_metagenomes_combined_lin.faa`, `microbiome_proteins.emapper.annotations.tsv`).
+KEGG enrichment analysis was performed in R using the enricher() function of the clusterProfiler package, with the default options, using archeal metagenome proteins + borg cluster proteins as a universe.

 ## Key results